 How Long Does Outpatient Rehab Last?

-Outpatient Rehab is generally a 3-6 month program that is far less restrictive than inpatient programs.
+Outpatient addiction treatment in California is generally a 3-6 month program that is far less restrictive than inpatient programs.
 Dedicated time is reduced to around 10-14 hours a week visiting a local treatment center.
 These sessions center around education on drug abuse, how to cope while abstaining from drug and alcohol use, and involve a combination of individual and group counseling.

 Outpatient drug rehab gives addicts the ability to recover in the comfort of their own home during treatment.
 The nature of most outpatient programs allows those with full-time jobs to continue with their daily lives as sessions are generally outside of 9-5 work hours.This option is best suited for those who do not wish to terminate their employment, or desire to remain close to their community during the recovery process.